IceIce1ce/TSBOW/baselines/README.md

 ## 🔍 Validation

-[validation.py](validation.py) can be used for validation the YOLOv8, YOLOv11, and YOLOv12 models.
+[validation.py](validation.py) can be used for validation the YOLOv8, YOLOv11, YOLOv12, and RT-DETR models.

-The script below is an example for validating the YOLO models on test set.
+The script below is an example for validating YOLOv12x on test set.
 More detailed validation configurations are mentioned in [validation.sh](validation.sh).

 ```bash
 python validation.py \